Iran vows to punish those responsible for downing Ukrainian plane | DW | 14.01.2020

 Iran initially denied responsibility for the crash.
 The tragic incident came just hours after Tehran fired missiles at two military bases housing US troops in Iraq in retaliation for the killing of a top Iranian military official.

-The government has called the downing an accident, saying its military had been on high alert for a US counterattack when it brought down the jetliner just outside of Tehran.
+The government has since claimed responsibility for downing the plane and said it was an accident.
+Iran's military had been on high alert for a US counterattack when it brought down the jetliner just outside of Tehran, officials said.